RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/risk/Takeaway.md

 ### SSVC Decision Trees

-[SSVC](../ssvc/SSVC.md) Decision Trees can give more granularity than combining CVSS Ratings and Explotation factors i.e. better Risk Based Prioritization.
+[SSVC](../ssvc/SSVC.md) Decision Trees can give more granularity than combining CVSS Ratings and Exploitation factors i.e. better Risk Based Prioritization.

 The CVSS Base score parameters are used instead of CVSS scores.